apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 Support for authentication context class references is implemented in form of `acr_values` as part of the original authorization request, which is mostly taken into account by the [multifactor authentication features](Configuring-Multifactor-Authentication.html) of CAS.
 Once successful, `acr` and `amr` values are passed back to the relying party as part of the id token.

-## Dynamic Registration

-Clients applications may dynamically be registered with CAS for authentication.
-By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
-This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.

 ## Keystores